 Key Takeaways

-The Trump administration plans to terminate the legal status of hundreds of thousands of migrants who used the Biden-era CBP One app to gain humanitarian parole.
-A federal judge in Boston previously blocked an initial attempt but has scheduled a hearing for May 6 to consider barring DHS from proceeding with new termination notices.
+The Trump administration is proceeding with plans to terminate humanitarian parole for migrants who used the Biden-era CBP One app.
+A federal judge in Boston previously blocked an initial attempt, citing unlawful actions by DHS.
+The judge has scheduled a May 6 hearing to consider barring DHS from moving forward.

 According to Reuters, Judge Allison Burroughs has scheduled a May 6 hearing to consider barring DHS from following through on its plans.
 The judge previously concluded that DHS failed to provide necessary records showing an official determined the purposes of parole had been served.